Aquatic ape hypothesis: Diet

 Biologists Caroline Pond and Dick Colby were highly critical, saying that the work provided "no significant new information that would be of interest to biologists" and that its style was "speculative, theoretical and in many places so imprecise as to be misleading."
 British palaeontologist Henry Gee, who remarked on how a seafood diet can aid in the development of the human brain, nevertheless criticized AAH because inferring aquatic behavior from body fat and hairlessness patterns is an unjustifiable leap.

 Diving behavior and performance

-Aside from working as a professor, Erika Schagatay is also an experienced scuba and freediver whose research centers around human diving abilities.
+Professor of animal physiology and experienced scuba and freediver Erika Schagatay researches human diving abilities and oxygen stress.
 She suggests that such abilities are consistent with selective pressure for underwater foraging during human evolution, and discussed other anatomical traits speculated as diving adaptations by Hardy/Morgan.
 John Langdon suggested that such traits could be enabled by a human developmental plasticity.

-Vernix caseosa

-Tom Brenna, professor of pediatrics whose primary research focuses on fats, oils, and fatty acids, listened to the 2005 radio documentary Scars of Evolution where David Attenborough reported an observation that harbor seals were born with something that resembled human vernix caseosa.
-Intrigued, Brenna led a team that collaborated with Judy St Leger at San Diego Seaworld to compare the chemistry of human vernix and samples from California sea lion pups.
-They established that the molecular composition of both is similar, being rich in branched chain fatty acids and squalene.